 The School of Molecular and Theoretical Biology does not discriminate, in the admission process or otherwise, on the basis of race, color, religion, national origin, sex, marital status, age, sexual orientation, disability or any other potentially discriminatory factors or circumstances.

 We strive to present an equal opportunity for all applicants.
-Inquiries regarding the application process or other aspects of SMTB can be addressed to us through our email or by telephone to our Manager Anna Puzyreva (+7-926-2548553), Vice Director Maria Gavryushina (+7-903-7529650), or to our Scientific Director, Fyodor Kondrashov (+43-664-88326214).
+Inquiries regarding the application process or other aspects of SMTB can be addressed to us through our email or by telephone to our Manager Anna Puzyreva (+7-926-2548553) or Vice Director Maria Gavryushina in Russia (+7-903-7529650), or to our Scientific Director, Fyodor Kondrashov (+43-664-88326214).

-SMTB Admissions Committee
+SMTB Admission Committee